LyonsZhang/CINEMA-Group/content/authors/XueWu/_index.md

 ---
 # Display name
-title: Menglu (Maggie) Liang
+title: Xue Wu

 # Username (this should match the folder name)
 authors:
-  - Menglu Liang
+  -  XueWu

 # Is this the primary user of the site?
 superuser: false